webix-hub/gitbook-webix-jet/details/subviews.md

 #### [<span id="config">config() &uarr; </span>](#methods)

 This method returns the initial UI configuration of a view.
-Have a look at a toolbar:
+Have a look at a toolbar returned by the **config()** method of the _ToolbarView_ class:

 ```js
 // views/toolbar.js